-An important element of inventory control is to establish optimal minimum and maximum stock levels for items in the supplies inventory.
+Establishing optimal minimum and maximum stock levels for items in the supplies inventory is an important part of inventory control.
 The range between the minimum and maximum stock levels represents the optimal range of stock to be carried for an inventory item.
 Optimal levels help minimize the risks of having inadequate inventories to meet district requirements or of holding excessive inventories.
-Inventory carrying costs and the risk of inventory obsolescence are increased when excessive inventories are maintained.
+Inventory-carrying costs and the risk of inventory obsolescence are increased when excessive inventories are maintained.

-To determine the minimum stock level, districts should take into consideration an item's volume of usage, and the time required to order and receive the item.
+To determine the minimum stock level, districts should take into consideration an item's volume of usage and the time required to order and receive the item.
 When inventory is depleted to the minimum stock level, districts should purchase additional inventory items.
 To determine the maximum stock inventory level, districts should consider the cost of carrying inventory, the risk of obsolescence, and the benefit of obtaining quantity discounts.

-Another important element of inventory control is adequately safeguarding supplies.
-Adequate safeguards can be achieved by providing controlled storage facilities to protect against unauthorized withdrawals, clear assignment and communication of custodial responsibilities, control of forms and documents authorizing issues of inventory, and environmental safeguards such as smoke detectors, fire alarms, fire extinguishers, and sprinkler systems.
+Adequately safeguarding supplies is another important part of inventory control.
+Districts can achieve adequate safeguards by providing controlled storage facilities to protect against unauthorized withdrawals, clearly assigning and communicating custodial responsibilities, controlling forms and documents authorizing inventory issuance, and implementing environmental safeguards such as smoke detectors, fire alarms, fire extinguishers, and sprinkler systems.

-Issuing and Receiving Warehouse Supplies
+Issuing and Receiving Stored Supplies

-Districts should follow these procedures when receiving a requisition for supplies that are available in the warehouse.
-Districts should follow the procedures presented in §VI-G, Expenditures, for supplies that are not on hand and must be purchased.
-These procedures are based on a perpetual inventory system with records maintained by the district office.
+Districts should follow these procedures when receiving a requisition for supplies that are available in the warehouse or other supplies inventory locations.
+Districts should follow the procedures presented in §VI-G, Expenditures, for purchasing supplies that are not on hand.

-Performed by Procedure Warehouse Clerk 1.
-Receives requisition from requestor and prepares warehouse issue form in triplicate.
-(The requisition and issue forms may be combined into one form.
-See example on page VI-D-9.)
-2. Forwards supplies and copy of issue form to requestor.
-3. Forwards signed copy of issue form to district office and retains original issue form on file.
-District Clerk 4.
-Updates perpetual accounting records from the signed issue form.
-District Manager 5.
-Reviews requisitions periodically to help ensure that items requisitioned are reasonable and the requisitioner was authorized to request supplies.
+Performed By Procedure Supplies Clerk 1.
+Receives supplies requisition from requestor after supervisor approval and prepares supplies issue documentation.
+(See example form on page VI-D-11.)
+2. Issues supplies, and requestor signs and dates issue documentation to indicate supplies received.

+Performed By Procedure 3.
+Clerk provides a copy of signed issue documentation to the requestor, sends a copy to the district office, and retains the original on file.
+District Office Clerk 4.
+Updates perpetual accounting records from the signed issue documentation, for perpetual inventory systems only.